 What happened to MH370?

-Malaysia Airlines Flight 370, a Boeing 777 flying Kuala Lumpur to Beijing with 239 people aboard, disappeared from civilian radar on March 8, 2014.
-It deliberately turned west, crossed the Malay Peninsula, and — per Inmarsat handshake analysis — continued south into the remote southern Indian Ocean.
+Malaysia Airlines Flight 370, a Boeing 777-200ER (registration 9M-MRO) flying Kuala Lumpur to Beijing with 239 people aboard, disappeared from civilian radar on March 8, 2014.
+The transponder was switched off, the aircraft turned west across the Malay Peninsula, and — per Inmarsat handshake analysis — continued south into the remote southern Indian Ocean for approximately seven hours.
 The primary wreckage has never been found.

 Who was Captain Zaharie Ahmad Shah?

 The 53-year-old pilot in command of MH370.
-Experienced 777 captain with 18,365 total flight hours, type-rating instructor and examiner since 2007, with Malaysia Airlines since 1981.
-His final transmission was "Goodnight Malaysian Three Seven Zero."
+Experienced Boeing 777 captain with 18,365 total flight hours, type-rating instructor and examiner since 2007, with Malaysia Airlines since 1981.
+His final transmission was "Goodnight Malaysian Three Seven Zero" at 17:19 UTC on March 7.
+His co-pilot was First Officer Fariq Abdul Hamid, 27.

 What did the FBI find on Captain Shah's flight simulator?

-A deleted route closely matching the projected MH370 trajectory south into the Indian Ocean, terminating at a simulated landing on a small-runway island.
+A deleted route closely matching MH370's projected southern Indian Ocean trajectory, terminating at a simulated landing on a small-runway island.
 Confirmed by the Australian Transport Safety Bureau and the Malaysian government.
 The 2018 final report acknowledged but did not conclude from the data.

 Where did MH370 crash?

 The precise location has never been found.
-Based on seven automated Inmarsat satellite handshakes, investigators narrowed the final position to a corridor roughly 2,000 km west of Perth, Australia.
-The 2014–2017 search covered ~120,000 sq km; the 2018 search added more.
-Neither found wreckage.
+Based on seven Inmarsat satellite handshakes, investigators narrowed the final position to the 7th arc in the southern Indian Ocean, roughly 1,100–2,000 nautical miles west of Perth.
+The 2014–2017 Australia-led search covered ~120,000 sq km; Ocean Infinity's 2018 and 2025–26 searches added further coverage.
+None found the wreckage.

 What debris from MH370 has been found?

-A wing flaperon on Réunion Island in July 2015 — confirmed by serial number.
+A wing flaperon on Réunion Island on July 29, 2015 — confirmed by serial number as a component of 9M-MRO.
 Additional confirmed and probable debris has been recovered from Mozambique, Madagascar, South Africa, Mauritius, and Tanzania.
-Drift modeling is consistent with a southern Indian Ocean origin but has not produced a precise crash site.
+Independent investigator Blaine Gibson found several of these pieces.
+Drift modeling is consistent with a southern Indian Ocean origin.

 Was MH370 hijacked?

 No hijacker or group has credibly claimed responsibility.
-The transponder-disabling, turn, and sustained southbound flight are consistent with a controlled aircraft — but controlled by whom remains the open question.
+The transponder-disabling, the deliberate turn, and the sustained southbound flight are consistent with a controlled aircraft — but controlled by whom remains the open question.

 What is the Inmarsat data?

-MH370's Inmarsat terminal exchanged seven automated handshakes with an Inmarsat satellite for seven hours after the transponder was disabled.
-Analysis of the signal frequency and timing concluded the aircraft flew south.
-This is the basis for every search since.
+MH370's Inmarsat terminal exchanged seven automated handshakes with the Inmarsat 3F1 satellite over approximately seven hours after the transponder was disabled.
+Analysis of the Burst Frequency Offset (BFO) and Burst Timing Offset (BTO) concluded the aircraft flew south along the 7th arc.
+The methodology was published in the Journal of Navigation and is the basis for every search since.

 Are MH370 and MH17 connected?

 MH17 was shot down over eastern Ukraine on July 17, 2014 — 131 days after MH370 disappeared.
-No official investigation has connected the two events.
+No official investigation has connected the two events beyond both being Malaysia Airlines Boeing 777s in 2014.
 Some independent researchers have argued the proximity is notable; the accepted view is that they are unrelated.

 What are the main theories about what happened to MH370?

-Pilot-controlled diversion (majority view); decompression-induced "ghost flight" under autopilot; unidentified hijacking; electrical fire or emergency; and more speculative scenarios involving remote control, military shoot-down, or diversion to a hidden airfield.
+Pilot-controlled diversion by Captain Shah (majority view); decompression-induced "ghost flight" under autopilot; unidentified hijacking; onboard electrical fire or emergency; and more speculative framings including remote control, military shoot-down, diversion to Diego Garcia, and Jeff Wise's state-actor northern-trajectory hypothesis.
 None has been confirmed.